Wendalf/interview-prep/README.md

 * An ORM (Object Relational Mapper) is a piece/layer of software that helps map your code objects to your database

+[NEEDS EDITING]
+* Base classes are represented with tables
+* Table names are associated with the class names
+* Table columns are mapped to database based on the that classes attributes
+* Each instance of a class represented as a row in that table

 ### What is ORM used in rails?

 * ActiveRecord